 Two of them are the Triathlon Series Madrid and the IRONMAN of Nice, where it has been decided to cut some of the sectors of the competition.

-☝️ In addition, the cycling of the Supersprint will take place 1 lap of 5 km.
+☝️ In addition, Supersprint cycling will be developed to 1 lap of 5 km.

-In the test that takes place in France, where Frederick Van Lierde He will seek his sixth victory in the test, the department head has forced to cut the test leaving it with a distance of 3,8 km for swimming, 152 km for cycling and 30 km for running.
+In the test that takes place in France, where Frederick Van Lierde will seek its sixth victory in the test, the head of the department has forced to cut the test leaving it with the distance 3,8 km of swimming, 152 km of cycling and 30 km of running.

-This weekend the European Championship is also disputed IRONMAN in Frankfurt (Germany), where high temperatures are also expected, although not as excessive as in Spain or France.
+This weekend is also the European Championship IRONMAN in Frankfurt (Germany), where high temperatures are also expected, although not as excessive as in Spain or France.
 In this test the race sector has been modified so that it passes through a park where there is a lot of shade.